Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our detailed, side-by-side comparison of the LSAT prep courses from Blueprint and LSATMax

-Further, to help frame this side-by-side comparison, we’ve broken down our thoughts based on where we think each company wins.
+To help frame this side-by-side comparison, we’ve broken down our thoughts based on where we think each company wins in terms of LSAT study materials and features.
 Below is our full analysis of how these LSAT prep packages stack up across the major categories, starting with where Blueprint wins first.

 Overall Curriculum & Course Structure

 Not only does Blueprint’s LSAT curriculum get the edge over LSATMax, but likely against all other competitors too.
 The content and structure of their coursework is truly first-rate.